TEEM Platform endorses just transition for electric transportation

 Climate & Cultural Resilience program is now Nature Near Transit

+Overton Elementary rain garden re-install and other projects lead agenda for CNT’s placekeeping projects in the heart of the city.
 Dedicated volunteer garden stewards gathered at Overton Center for Excellence in Bronzeville on the first day of fall, Saturday, September 23 to bring new life to the rain garden located on the east edge of the former elementary school property, an 8-minute stroll from the 51st Street Green Line station.
-Through our Climate and Cultural Resilience program, recently renamed Nature Near Transit to better capture the essence of the work, CNT helped establish the east-...
+Through our Climate and Cultural...
 Read the rest of this entry »

 Evanston Green Homes program launches